AMWA-TV/is-05/docs/Controllers.md

 The Controller MUST implement connection management according to the [APIs section](APIs.md) of this specification.

-The Controller MUST be able to perform an immediate activation between a specified Sender and Receiver	via the IS-05 Connection API
+The Controller MUST be able to perform an immediate activation between a specified Sender and Receiver	via the IS-05 Connection API.

 The Controller MUST allow removal of active connections via the IS-05 Connection API.